When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 For a stable hold, you’ll need a tripod.
 Try fitting them to a camera tripod.
 Otherwise, support your arms by leaning on a fence (for example) to stop the binoculars from moving when you’re focusing on an object.
 I cover ideas on how to steady them in my article about binoculars for astronomy beginners.

-Stars and planets seen with binoculars
+Stars and planets: celestial objects to target with binoculars

 As a guide, the binocular limit for stars and planets according to their brightness expressed as apparent magnitude is +9.
 I’ve compiled a list of sky objects against their apparent magnitude to give you an idea of what you could reasonably see with astronomy binoculars.
 Knowing the best time to stargaze will help you get the most out of your experience.